Uniswap/interface-redirects/README.md

 # uniswap-exchange

-↪️ Redirects for the uniswap.exchange domain
+This repo contains the Vercel configurations that handle redirects for the [uniswap.exchange](https://uniswap.exchange) domain.